-Each of our reporting segments continue to employ consistent accounting policies.
-As a result of this assessment, we now report our activities in the following three reporting segments: Wholesale, Retail and Contract Manufacturing.
-Wholesale includes sales of footwear and accessories to several classifications of retailers, including sporting goods stores, outdoor specialty stores, online retailers, marine stores, independent retailers, mass merchants, retail uniform stores, and specialty safety shoe stores.
+Our products are distributed through three distinct business segments: Wholesale, Retail and Contract Manufacturing.
+Wholesale includes sales of footwear and accessories to several classifications of retailers, including sporting goods stores, outdoor specialty stores, online retailers, marine stores, independent retailers, mass merchants, retail uniform stores and specialty safety shoe stores.
 Our Retail business includes direct sales of our products to consumers through our e-commerce websites, marketplaces, our Rocky Outdoor Gear Store, and Lehigh businesses.
 Contract Manufacturing includes sales to the U.S. Military, private label sales and any sales to customers in which we are contracted to manufacture or source a specific footwear product for a customer.
-See Note 18 for further information.
+See Note 19 for further information.